IWSLT/IWSLT.github.io/_pages/2021/program.md

 ## Schedule
 <!-- time converter links on times, zoom links for sessions to come -->

-**Note:** Zoom link to Day 1 is available after registration to ACL-JCNLP 2021.
+**Note:** Zoom link for Day 1 is available on the [ACL virtual site](https://underline.io/events/167/sessions?eventSessionId=6299) after registration to ACL-JCNLP 2021.
 {: .notice--info}

 Times are linked to a time converter site to view alternate time zones.